Now Available: Interactive workbooks to accompany the 52 Organizing Missions program.

-Welcome to the fourth of our 52 Get Organized Missions.
+Welcome to Mission #4 of our 52 Get Organized Missions.

 This week’s task involves a mindset shift.